asanchezcastillo/QPixSemiAnalytical/README.md

 ```c++
 void SemiAnalyticalModel::detectedNumPhotons(std::vector<int>& DetectedNumPhotons, const std::vector<double>& OpDetVisibilities,const int NumPhotons) const
 ```
-This computes the number of photons reaching each detector.
+This function computes the number of photons reaching each detector.
 The second relevant class is PropagationTimeModel.
 When an object of this class is initialized a vector of TF1 objects containing a set of generated timing Ladau+Exponential functions is generated (this usually takes ~40s).
 The most relevant function of this class is:
 ```c++
 void PropagationTimeModel::getVUVTimes(std::vector<double>& arrivalTimes, const double distance, const size_t angle_bin)
 ```